-- 3 1/2 cups brown chicken stock or reconstituted brown chicken demi-glace**
+- 3 1/2 cups rich chicken stock or beef stock

 - 3/4 cup Sherry vinegar - an interesting ingredient that adds richness and a little tang to the resulting gravy

 Add carrots to pan and braise, covered, 1 hour.
-Add potatoes and dried fruit and braise, covered, until meat is fork-tender and potatoes are soft, about 30 – 60 minutes more.
-Cool meat, uncovered, to room temperature, about 1 hour, then chill, covered, at least 12 hours.
+Then add the potatoes and dried fruit AND cut the meat.
+This is my mother's trick.
+Slice the meat ACROSS THE GRAIN and then carefully place it back in the pan (along with the added potatoes and dried fruit and finish the braise, covered, until meat is fork-tender and potatoes are soft, about 30 - 60 minutes more.
+Cool meat, uncovered, to room temperature, about 1 hour, then chill, covered, at least 12 hours (or freeze).

 To reheat, put oven rack in middle position and preheat oven to 350°F or 325°F on convect.
-Transfer brisket to a cutting board and slice the brisket ACROSS THE GRAIN (so important for this cut of meat) at least 1/4 inch thick so it doesn’t fall apart.
-Discard as much fat as possible from surface of vegetables and sauce, then return sliced meat to pan and reheat, covered with foil, until heated through, about 40 minutes.
+Discard as much fat as possible from surface of vegetables and sauce, then cover with foil, place in oven until heated through, about 40 minutes.
 Sprinkle with remaining 3/4 teaspoon salt and remaining 1/2 teaspoon pepper, then arrange meat with tzimmes and sauce on a large platter.

 - If the oven is not available and your meat is in a pan that is stove-top safe, you can reheat on medium low on the stove-top.